Hapoel Ironi Kiryat Shmona F.C.

-Hapoel Ironi Kiryat Shmona Football Club (מועדון כדורגל הפועל עירוני קרית שמונה) known as Ironi Kiryat Shmona is an Israeli football club based in Kiryat Shmona.
+Hapoel Ironi Kiryat Shmona Football Club (מועדון כדורגל הפועל עירוני קרית שמונה) known as Ironi Kiryat Shmona is a professional football club based in Kiryat Shmona, in the northern district of Israel.
 The club is a current member of the Israeli Premier League, and plays at the Ironi Stadium.
 They won their first league title in 2011–12.

+The Roaring Lion statue on the team's logo is a well-known monument.
+It commemorates the casualties of the Tel Hai battle that happened north of Kiryat Shmona on March 1, 1920.

 History

 The club was founded in 2000 by a merger of Hapoel Kiryat Shmona of Liga Alef and Maccabi Kiryat Shmona of Liga Bet, and took Hapoel Kiryat Shmona's place in Liga Alef, as well as playing at Hapoel's stadium.
 The merger was initiated by businessman Izzy Sheratzky owner of Ituran Location and Control, who are the official sponsors of the team.

 In the new club's first season they won the North Division of Liga Alef and were promoted to Liga Artzit.
 In 2002–03 they finished as runners-up to Hakoah Ramat Gan and were promoted to Liga Leumit.
 In their first season at the second level they narrowly missed out on promotion, only finishing below runners-up Hapoel Nazareth Illit on goal difference.
-They finished third again in 2005–06, but won the league in 2006–07 to earn promotion to the Israeli Premier League, the first time a club from the town had played in the top division.
+They finished third again in 2005–06, but won the league in 2006–07 to earn a promotion to the Israeli Premier League, the first time a club from the town had played in the top division.
 In the same season they also won the Liga Leumit Toto Cup.

 The club's first season in the Premier League saw them finish third and qualify for the UEFA Cup.
 In their first season in Europe, home matches had to be played at the Kiryat Eliezer Stadium in Haifa.
 After knocking out FK Mogren, they lost to Litex Lovech in the second qualifying round.

 In 2008–09, the club finished bottom of the Premier League and were relegated to Liga Leumit.
 However, the following season they won the division and were promoted back to the Premier League.

 On 15 December 2009, Ironi Kiryat Shmona won the 2009–10 Toto Cup Leumit.

 On 19 January 2011, Ironi Kiryat Shmona won the 2010–11 Toto Cup Al, a year after winning the Leumit version of the cup, it was their first major title.
 In addition, Ironi Kiryat Shmona became the first team to win both first and second Toto Cup trophy in a back-to-back year.